Check Fraud Law & Defense

-To be found guilty of check fraud under PC 476, the district attorney must prove that:
+To be found guilty of check fraud under PC 476a(a), the district attorney must prove that:

-- The defendant willfully delivered, or attempted to deliver, a check to another person or entity,
+- The defendant willfully delivered, or attempted to deliver, a check to another person or business,

 - When the defendant delivered the check, he or she knew that there was insufficient funds in the account associated with the check, and